Is your vision getting cloudy? Are you losing your color perception?

 It’s time to See Life Better…without hindrances, with clarity…with the freedom to go out and live your life – the way YOU want to live it.

-Whether you’re preparing for retirement or for the arrival of a grandbaby, or making plans to travel the world; whatever it is – Mann Eye Institute proudly serves the Houston and Austin, Texas areas with premier cataract surgery and wants you to see life better.
+Whether you’re preparing for retirement or for the arrival of a grandbaby, or making plans to travel the world; whatever it is – Mann Eye Institute, proudly serving Houston, Austin and surrounding areas, is here to help you see it better.

 Want to find out more first?